 Apple is currently expected to officially unveil the small trackers called AirTags at WWDC 2020.
 Now a video has been released showing the range of sounds.

-The AirTags are small trackers that can be attached to various objects such as jackets, bags and more and tracked using the "Find My" app.
-Now a post has been published on Twitter that includes a video with the audio files of the AirTags.
-They come from a person who claims to have all the audio files that Apple has prepared for the new accessory.
+AirTags are small trackers that can be attached to various objects such as jackets, bags, and more and tracked using the "Find My" app.
+A post has now been published on Twitter containing a video with the AirTags' audio files.
+They come from a person who claims to have all the audio files Apple has prepared for the new accessory.

 AirTags can provide haptic feedback